worldmaking/alicenode_inhabitat/devnotes.md

+# TODO list

 # Korea notes

 Since VR needs 90fps while the projections only need 30fps, why not interleave their FBO updates?

+The object.frag shader was way too expensive.
+To do multiple species need to use the same code with different parameters.
+And maybe skip hair for now.

+Need to decide on a reasonable world and gallery scale.

+While hashspace query seems to work, it also seems to be expensive, and potentially biased.
+I wonder if we can treat it differently, by collating a list of 'near links' in one pass, then iterating over these links to enact their effects?
+Have a look at CoS, which I think did something similar

 # better frame rates